andyatkinson/andyatkinson.github.io/_posts/2026-08-01-postgresql-18-uuidv7.md

 ## Wrap Up
-We found significant insert latency reduction moving to `uuidv7()` primary key values from v1 or v4.
+We found significant reductions with `uuidv7()` primary key values replacing v1 or v4 for a handful of tables.

-The only wrinkle is the exclusive lock for very busy tables, but that's solvable using the tactics above.
+The only wrinkle in performing this work was the exclusive lock the `alter table` requires on very busy tables, but that was solvable using the tactics above.

-I would recommend moving any of the Postgres databases you maintain using uuid primary keys, to use `uuidv7()` to gain these advantages.
+Although this won't benefit 100% of tables, I would recommend `uuidv7()` as the new best default choice for uuid columns and in some cases the improvement can be very significant.

-Thanks to the Postgres core team for creating this new capability.

-Thanks for reading this post!
+Thanks to the Postgres core team for creating this new capability, and thanks for reading this post